vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 only donate for charitable purposes.
-Some donors who want the flexibility to donate to things not recognized as charitable in the tax code may therefore use another vehicle (or perhaps just store the money in personal savings) while still clearly demarcating the money as "only to be used" for charity.
+Some donors who want the flexibility to donate to things not recognized as charitable in the tax code may therefore use another vehicle (or perhaps just store the money in personal savings), thereby not being able to take immediate tax benefits, while still clearly demarcating the money as "only to be used" for charity.

 ### The role of saving for other strategies